 Making an Impact

 The Black Country Chamber of Commerce works tirelessly to help raise awareness of the businesses, skills and employability of our UK Armed Forces community.
-In 2018 we proudly received the Defence Employer Recognition Silver Award, which is testimony to our team’s endeavours over the years to engage and ensure the profile of our military community is raised at the highest levels.
+In 2020 we proudly received the Defence Employer Recognition GOLD Award, which is testimony to our team’s endeavours over the years to engage and ensure the profile of our military community is raised at the highest levels.

 Since 2013 we have successfully delivered ‘Supporting the Unsung Hero’ Business start-up programme to the Armed Forces community.
 This is a 10-month business start-up programme open to spouses of Veterans, Reservists and Serving Armed Forces personnel, at no cost, and has already been attended by more than 800 Service spouses at MOD bases throughout the UK, British Forces Cyprus, Germany, Belgium, Italy and Gibraltar.
 Since 2019 we have been delighted to enable Veterans to access the same training programme and we continue to run the programme taking over from the University of Wolverhampton.